itsritzz/NYC-Motor-Vehicle-Collision/README.md

 Join us in navigating NYC's traffic tales towards a safer city for all.
 ## Explore More

-For a detailed exploration of the NYC Motor Vehicle Collision Project, including in-depth analyses, visualizations, and findings, visit our [project website](https://sites.google.com/view/ie6600enr/project-1?authuser=0).
+For a detailed exploration of the NYC Motor Vehicle Collision Project, including in-depth analyses, visualizations, and findings, visit our [Project website](https://sites.google.com/view/ie6600enr/project-1?authuser=0).

 This website offers a comprehensive overview of vehicle collision impacts in NYC from 2017 to 2023, contributing factors, borough-wise collision distribution, and much more, illustrated with graphs and charts for better understanding.